gngdb/pytorch-minimize/README.md

 python -m pip install .
 ```

+The Optimizer is `MinimizeWrapper` in `pytorch_minimize.optim`.
+It has the
-The optimizer acts like a standard [PyTorch Optimizer][optimizer], taking a
+same interface as a [PyTorch Optimizer][optimizer], taking a generator of
-generator of parameters, and is configured by passing a dictionary of
+parameters, and is configured by passing a dictionary of arguments, here
+called `minimizer_args`, that will later be passed to
-arguments for [`scipy.optimize.minimize`][scipy]:
+[`scipy.optimize.minimize`][scipy]:

 ```
 from pytorch_minimize.optim import MinimizeWrapper